 Innovative, playful, adult, enigmatic, colourful.

 Q) This is your first venture, and you’ve created an innovative product.
-What was the impetus behind setting up your own business and the inspiration behind creating an alcoholic sweet brand?
+What were the impetus behind setting up your own business and the inspiration behind creating an alcoholic sweet brand?

 Q) How important was the market research process to your business?